markumreed/video_to_frames/README.md

 ```

 Make sure your `videos/` folder is in the same directory or update the `video_folder` variable with the correct path.

----

-Let me know if you’d like a command-line version or to extend it with Nth-frame extraction, resizing, or grayscale conversion!